 - 1. Fail to develop and execute a calendar with the Summit County Manager that provides ample time for conduct of the appointment process. - 2.
 Fail to follow procedures for solicitation of Board members so that the County Council may consider a field of qualified candidates in filling vacancies on the Board. - 3.
-Fail to develop a briefing document to advise interested parties as to the duties and responsibilities of a Board member and to confirm that the candidate should be able to meet those obligations.
+Fail to advise interested parties as to the duties and responsibilities of a Board member and to confirm that the candidate should be able to meet those obligations.